vchain-us/ledger-compliance-py/README.md

 client.set(b"key", b"value")
 value=client.get(b"key")
 ```
+Please note that the value is serialized with a timestamp, so you can always tell when the insert was made.

 ### Encoding
 To avoid encoding issues, both key and value are byte array, not string.
 You have to ```encode``` the data before writing and ```decode``` after reading.